 The capital budget strikes a strategic balance among our needs to:

-- Maintain facilities and infrastructure in an appropriate state of repair
+- Maintain facilities and infrastructure in a state of good repair

 - Optimize networks of amenities to best serve residents, businesses, and people who visit and work here